techtolentino/techtolentino.github.io/_posts/2016-08-02-welcome-to-the-squad.md

 It's been a hectic week.

 At work, there have been a lot of moving pieces, both physically and in terms of the project.
-Our Austin team is adjusting to our new space in the Design Studio after the major floor plan rearrangement.
-I can't complain at all though.
-My new desk space is situated next to a window, on the 8th floor, and comes with a view of north Austin, which is refreshing.
+Our Austin team is adjusting to our new space within the Design Studio after the most recent floor plan rearrangement.
+I can't complain though; my new desk space is situated next to a window, on the 8th floor, and its expansive view overlooks north Austin, which is refreshing.

-Within our product's development workflow, the entire engineering team (front and backend) have moved to a full-stack approach.
-We're one of the rare teams that are implementing this practice.
-And since most of our committed, recent sprint work has involved building out the infrastructure for backend microservices, it has been very uncomfortable.
-Granted, I feel like it has also awakened my interest in new areas of the tech-stack, but I do admit, it has honestly been difficult.
+Within our product's development workflow, the entire engineering team (front and backend) has recentply adopted a full-stack approach, which means that all developers/engineers work the same stories; tasks are not designated according to stack area expertise.
+From what I've heard, We're one of the rare teams in the entire company that has implemented this practice.
+And since most of our committed, recent sprint work has involved building out the infrastructure for backend microservices, I've been doing all backend work for the past two sprints.
+In all honesty, it has been very uncomfortable.
+Granted, I feel lucky to be able to learn new things.
+Additionally, it has awakened my interest in new areas of code, but I do admit, it's just been difficult.

 Lastly, we've added a new software engineer to our team here in Austin.
-And although he has years of experience in software, there is an interesting aspect here - he's brand new to the States.

-However, the worst part is, there wasn't a whole lot that was planned for his arrival.
+And while he has years of experience in software, there is an interesting aspect here - he's brand new to the States.
+The worst part is, there wasn't a whole lot that was planned for his arrival.

 #### Enter visceral feelings

-I'm not sure why, but to me, I was hugely disappointed and embarrassed at the idea that our team lacked some form of on-boarding process.
-For one, I felt badly for the person joining our team, and in this particular case, one who is new to the country.
+I'm not sure why, but to me, I was fairly disappointed and embarrassed at the idea that our team lacked some form of an on-boarding process.
+For one, I felt badly for the person who joined our team, and in this particular case, one who was and still is new to the country.
 Not only did we fail at providing a hospitable introduction, but at the same time, it felt like we could have done way better job at identifying the huge ambassadorial responsibilities of welcoming someone new to our country.

-So on last Tuesday, after helping the interns downstairs with some user testing, I returned back to my desk to see that our new team member had joined our space.
-He was sitting across from me within our pod, doing some work on his brand new Macbook.
-I said hello, then continued to proceed with my work.
+So on last Tuesday, after I had helped the interns downstairs with some user testing on a prototype, I returned back to my desk to see that our new team member had joined our space.
+He was sat across from me at our dev pod, and was working on his brand new Macbook.
+I said hello, then continued to proceed with my own work.

-About a half hour goes by, and when I come up for air, I notice that he's not interacting with anyone, at all.
-I figure, maybe someone gave him something to do?
-I looked around at the other members on my team and saw that everyone was heads down, focused on work with earphones in/headphones on - just a pretty normal scene on my team.
+About a half-hour went by, and when I came up for air, I noticed that he wasn't interacting with anyone, at all.
+I figured, _maybe someone gave him something to do?, and he was working on it?_ I looked around at the other members of the team and saw that everyone was heads down, focused on work with earphones in/headphones on - a normal scene on my team.

-I dive back into my work.
+I made a mental note of my observations, then dove back into the code.

-Another half hour goes by and still the same thing - the team is working, the new guy is sitting and staring at his computer.
-At this point, I decided to speak up.
+After another half-hour passed and nothing changed - the team is working, the new guy was busy at his computer.
+I wondered if I had missed something, for example, maybe they already did introductions, or a tour, or already put him onto something to work on.
+At that point, I decided to speak up.

 I began by asking questions.